Frequently Asked Questions

 Q: What are the benefits of becoming a COA member?
 Who can become a member?

-A: There are numerous benefits to becoming a member of the COA, including free or reduced access to the Annual Meeting, access to multiple journals and internal publications, publication opportunities, networking, leadership opportunities, inclusion in the national advocacy conversation, and so much more.
+A: There are numerous benefits to becoming a member of the COA, including reduced access to the Annual Meeting, access to multiple journals and internal publications, publication opportunities, networking, leadership opportunities, inclusion in the national advocacy conversation, and so much more.
 Click here for a full list of membership benefits.